spyder-ide/governance-and-guidelines/governance.md

 The foundation of Project participation is openness and transparency.
 A list of all Contributors can be found on the "Contributors" page of each individual Project repository, such as the [one for the main Spyder repository](https://github.com/spyder-ide/spyder/graphs/contributors).

-Contributors with a sustained, formal relationship of the project are added as Organization Members, part of the Spyder-IDE Organization.
+Contributors with a sustained, formal relationship to the project are added as Organization Members, part of the Spyder-IDE Organization.
 They are added to one or more Teams within the Organization, based on their interests, expertise and experience with—as well as the needs of—the Project.

 The Project Community consists of all Contributors and Users of the Project.